Rokeby School

 Gabriel Garza is an artist, curator, and educator living in Los Angeles.
 His work has been shown at / (Slash) in San Francisco, Escolar in Santa Rosa, Personal Space in Vallejo, and As It Stands in Los Angeles.
 He receieved his BFA from UCLA in 2017 and is currently an MFA candidate at USC.

 The program is focused on developing techniques of critique in group settings.
 It is geared towards dedicated high schoolers who are planning to continue education in art practice.
 Our meetings provide young artists with the opportunity to dialogue with like-minded peers about their concepts for their art, practice techniques of looking and listening, and develop strategies for future artistic engagement.
-For more details see our FAQ page.
+We partner with local Los Angeles high schools and other arts institutions to provide in classroom group critiques for students using our semiotic method.